Clinical-Genomics/cg/CONTRIBUTING.md

 Given an analysis record, it will fetch required files from `hk` and upload the variants to the observation cound database using `loqus`.
-This only works for families with at least one affected individual.
+This only works for cases with at least one affected individual.

 ##### Scoutapi